Authentication

 |---|---|---|

-gsk_live_ | Production | Routes through your own WABA + phone numbers.
-Real delivery.
+gsk_live_ | Production | Routes through your real WABA + phone numbers.
+Real delivery to WhatsApp.
 Counts against your plan’s monthly quota. |

 How to authenticate